 All of our staff are fully trained, uniformed and experienced but most of all they are friendly and happy to help.
 Our fleet of vans are fully equipped with transit blankets, sofa covers, ties, a skate and a full tool kit.

-All moves with Big Red can be covered with liability insurance.
-As Members of the National Guild of Removers we follow their Code of Practice and you can be assured that Big Red will give you the best removals service in Dulwich.
+All removals and storage with Big Red have a range of liability cover values available.
+We follow the standard accredited codes of practice and you can be assured that Big Red will give you the best removals service in Dulwich postcode.

 Whatever other stresses you have with your move, you can rely on Big Red to ensure that, from start to finish, the removal process is not one of them.
 Call the Dulwich removals specialists now on 0207 228 7651.